josephGZC/airbnb_revenue_analysis/README.md

   </table>
 </div>

+Based on the specific percent decrease values, nightly rates could be strategically raised by approximately 14% or more in Q2, 17% or more in Q3, and 14% or more in Q4 to recover lost revenue

 ## 6. Recommendations
 - **Optimize Nightly Rates Based on Seasonal Trends**.
 Address the revenue decline by implementing targeted rate increases of approximately 14–17% in Q2–Q4, especially for professional hosts.
 This pricing adjustment aligns with historical drops and can help recover lost revenue without discouraging bookings, given the concurrent rise in transactions and listings.